avivples/collabypto/README.md

 # collabypto
-Collabypto is a real-time collaborative text editor with end-to-end encryption utilizing Operational Transformation and the Signal Protocol.
+Collabypto is a real-time collaborative text editor with end-to-end encryption using Operational Transformation and the Signal Protocol.

 # Installation instructions: